MomsFriendlyRobotCompany/ttastromech/readme.rst

 This was originally created by `Hugo SCHOCH <https://github.com/hug33k/PyTalk-R2D2>`_.
 I just packaged it on pypi and use it for an R2D2 project I am working on.

-It works by asigning an R2-D2 sound to each letter of the alphabet, then, when you pass it a string, it makes sounds like an astromech.
+It works by assigning an R2-D2 sound to each letter of the alphabet, then, when you pass it a string, it makes sounds like an astromech.
 Currently it only supports Linux and macOS.